 Changing engine oil is one of the most straightforward service jobs you can carry out on your car, but the oil filter could sometimes get stuck and seem impossible to remove.

-The problem of an oil filter being stuck is more common than you may think, and the first thing you need to know is to stay calm when this happens, as it is the best thing you can do.
+The problem of an oil filter getting stuck is more common than you may think.
+The first thing you need to know is to stay calm when this happens, as it is the best thing you can do.

-Lucky for you, you could do many things to pull out an oil filter that is stuck.
-In this article, I will teach you how to remove a stuck oil filter.
+Lucky for you, there are many ways to remove a stuck oil filter.
+In this article, I will teach you how to do so.

 What is an Oil Filter?